Tadjmen/LearningNOTE/README.md

-# sImple my code python with ChatGPT helper ;Đ

-##

-**Notepad++ 64-bit:**
+# Simple Note

+### Install NppTextFX plugin
-There is an unreleased 64-bit version of this plugin.
+**Only Notepad++ 64-bit:** There is an unreleased 64-bit version of this plugin.
 You can download the DLL from [HERE](/files/NppTextFX.dll), drop it under Notepad++/plugins/NppTextFX directory and restart Notepad++.
 You will need to create the NppTextFX directory first though.

-## Python code
+## sImple my code python with ChatGPT helper ;Đ
 - **Get-file-telegram.py** ; Get all File From a telegram Group.
 - **Get-all-chatid-telegram.py** ; Get all CHATID user Telegram.
 - **Get-image-to-telegram.py** ; Get images From Telegram and Facebook and send to Telegram, tag all User in a Group.